-Sentinel-2A satellite sensor was successfully launched on June 23, 2015 at 03.51:58 am CEST from a Vega launcher fom the spaceport in Kourou, French Guiana.
-Sentinel-2A satellite is the first optical Earth observation satellite in the European Copernicus programme and was developed and built under the industrial leadership of Airbus Defence and Space for the European Space Agency (ESA).
-Watch launch.
+Sentinel-2A satellite sensor was successfully launched on June 23, 2015, at 03.51:58 am CEST from a Vega launcher from the spaceport in Kourou, French Guiana.
+Sentinel-2A satellite is the first optical Earth observation satellite in the European Copernicus program and was developed and built under the industrial leadership of Airbus Defence and Space for the European Space Agency (ESA).
+Watch the launch.

 Sentinel-2A (10m) Satellite Sensor